FIX: Star Wars Battlefront 2 doesn’t work in Windows 10

-- Check the check boxes that allow you to turn off the firewall
+- Check the check boxes that allow you to turn off the firewall.

-6. Run the game as Admin
+6. Run the game as admin

 Here are the steps to follow on Steam:

-- Go to your Steam Library > right-click the game > go to Properties / Local Files tab
+- Go to your Steam Library, right-click the game, go to Properties / Local Files tab.

-- Select the Compatibility tab > select ‘Run this program as an administrator’ > Apply
+- Select the Compatibility tab, then select Run this program as an administrator / Apply

-Well, if nothing worked, try uninstalling and reinstalling the game.
+As a last resort, try uninstalling and reinstalling the game.

-That’s about it, I hope this article helped you to solve the problem, and that you’re now able to play your favorite Star Wars game on your Windows 10 computer.
+That’s about it.
+We hope this article helped you to solve the problem, and that you’re now able to play your favorite Star Wars game on your Windows 10 computer.